qala-io/test-pyramid/README.md

 To work with UI separately and run its tests separately you should treat `tests-pyramid-web` as your home - it contains `package.json` which points to other test configs.

-# TBD

-- Write
-- Mock to be started at random port when running component tests
-- Create Allure reports
-- Generate coverage metrics
-- Create sample CD Pipeline in Jenkins

 (c) [Qala](http://qala.io)